alexdlaird/pyngrok/docs/troubleshooting.rst

 --------------------------

 Try to execute the same code that is giving you an error from the Python console instead.
-Be sure to pair this with enabling logging (as illustrated in the section above) so you can see where things are going wrong.
+Be sure to pair this with enabling logging, `as shown above <#enable-logging-to-the-console>`_,so you can see where things are going wrong.

 .. code-block:: shell